 Customer Service

-Now, even if you’re not in a service industry job, you may still have to interact with customers, clients, or buyers.
+Even if you’re not in a service industry job, you may still have to interact with customers, clients, or buyers.
 An attitude of service will help you be effective and memorable to the people you serve.

 Emotional Intelligence

-Being aware of your emotions may not always be the easiest thing to do, but emotional intelligence can help you be more effective at work.
+Being aware of your emotions may not always be the easiest thing to do.
+However, emotional intelligence can help you be more effective at work.
 Emotional intelligence is measured with an EQ score, similar to IQ.
-You can get your EQ score through any number of online emotional intelligence tests, but your results should help guide you into better managing your emotions.

 The Importance of Skills on Your Resume